leo-drive/mapora/README.md

 ## Data Collection Procedure
-For data collection, a Velodyne VLP16 and an Applanix PosLVX is needed.
+For data collection, a Velodyne VLP16 and an Applanix POS LVX is needed.
 These 2 sensors needed to be connected to each other with PPS cable.
 In that way, the needed time information is provided into the VLP16.

 Basically, the data can be collected with a Mobile Mapping System (MMS).
 A sensor setup is needed for this procedure.
 With the system, fixed position sensors are provided.
-A computer is able to collect PCAP for point cloud data comes from Velodyne VLP16 and GNSS/INS positions comes from Applanix PosLVX via ethernet.
-Additionally, from the web user interface of the Applanix PosLVX GNSS should be collected for post-processing the GNSS/INS positions to get better accuracy.
+A computer is able to collect PCAP for point cloud data comes from Velodyne VLP16 and GNSS/INS positions comes from Applanix POS LVX via ethernet.
+Additionally, from the web user interface of the Applanix POS LVX GNSS should be collected for post-processing the GNSS/INS positions to get better accuracy.
 The example data collection is made with the car in below images.